 Exercise, compression, and massage are often used to manage lymphedema.
 In severe cases, surgery is required to remove excess fluid and tissue.

 If you are experiencing any of these causes of edema or notice you have edema, please visit your healthcare provider.
-At GoHealth Urgent Care you can walk in without an appointment, or you can check in online.
+At urgent care you can walk in without an appointment, or you can check in online.
 We’ll have you back to feeling better in no time.
-At GoHealth Urgent Care we’re here 7 days a week to care for you.
+At urgent care we’re here 7 days a week to care for you.